Ultimate Perth to Exmouth Road Trip Itinerary (2025)

 I wasn’t sure when planning my own trip to visit Coral Bay or Exmouth.

-Very advance bookings are required in Coral Bay – people book for school holiday periods at least a year in advance!
+Advance bookings are required in Coral Bay – some people book for school holiday periods at least a year in advance!

-In general, I think there is more variety of things to do in Exmouth, whereas Coral Bay is mostly beach based activities and seems to be more popular with families.
+In general, I think there is more variety of things to do in Exmouth, whereas Coral Bay is mostly beach based activities and seems to be more popular with families who are happy relaxing by the beach and not exploring too far.

 You could visit Coral Bay as a day trip from Exmouth, or vice versa.